samlarby/Milestone-Project-1/README.md

 ## Features

   * __Navigation Bar__
     * The navigation bar includes the company title which will link to the home page if clicked on.
-It will also include a home link, memberships link, gallery link, and a contact link.
+It will also include a home link, about link, memberships link, gallery link, and a contact link.
     * The navigation bar will be present at the top of the page on all 4 different pages.

 * __Hero Image__